 Final Pay

 In compliance with Montana law [Mont.
-Code Ann. §39-3-205(2)], when you voluntarily terminate or are involuntarily terminated prior to payday, your final pay will be issued on the next regularly scheduled payday, or within 15-days from the date of the actual separation, whichever occurs first.
+Code Ann. §39-3-205(2)], when you voluntarily separate or are involuntarily terminated prior to payday, your final pay will be issued on the next regularly scheduled payday, or within 15-days from the date of the actual separation, whichever occurs first.

 Employee Grievances